marcamos/jet/README.md

 ## Disclaimer
 I _originally_ built this in about an hour through trial-and-error, so I'm sure there's _a lot_ of room for improvement.

-If you try it, find issues and/or think of improvements, please file an issue and/or submit a pull request.
+If you try it and find issues, or think of improvements, please [file an issue](https://github.com/marcamos/jet/issues/new) and/or [create a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).